josh-barback/Beiwe/beiwetools/README.md

 * Raw data from the same study may have been downloaded to multiple locations corresponding to different subsets of users or to different time ranges.
 It may be desirable to create a single project that pools all users and time ranges.

-* Research participants may be organized into multiple arms, with smartphone data collection in each arm implemented with different Beiwe studies.
+* Research participants may be organized into multiple arms, with smartphone data collection in each arm implemented with a different Beiwe study.
 (This strategy might be used when different arms receive different surveys.)
 In this case, it may be desirable to pool all users for analysis of common data streams and for preservation of blinding.

 ___